-DRAFT FOR IMMEDIATE RELEASE
+FOR IMMEDIATE RELEASE

 Debut of Industrial-grade Bioreactor from The Cultivated B Signals Commercial Viability for Cellular Agriculture Industry

 Manufacturing commences at new Ontario facility, eliminating persistent bioreactor bottleneck,

 shrinking delivery times from years to weeks

 Burlington, Ontario, July 19, 2023 – The Cultivated B (TCB) today announced the availability of its groundbreaking AUXO V™ industrial-grade bioreactor and the start of rapid-delivery manufacturing at the company’s Burlington, Ontario plant.
 These represent significant milestones not only for TCB, but more importantly they address the cellular agriculture industry’s urgent need to dramatically increase global capacity in order to reach commercially viability.
 Because bioreactor delivery times from other vendors can be as much as two years, producers of cultivated meats, medicines and personal care products based on cellular agriculture and precision fermentation face challenges in scaling up from the lab to commercial manufacturing.
 TCB intends to solve that barrier to industry growth with bioreactor delivery times of just a few weeks, as well as novel, easy-to-use designs that make equipment operator training and skills transfer quick and uncomplicated.